krysopath/secure-development-policy/rationale.md

 #### suspicion

-- Getting supicious is easier, when assuming less about the situation. (most difficult)
+- Getting suspicious is easier, when assuming less about the situation. (most difficult)

 - Getting suspicious can save networks! (civil responsibilities)

 - Getting suspicious depends strongly on the ability to audit and introspect. (logfiles)

+- Getting suspicious is harder, when acting like a script or saving cognitive ressources.